University of Cincinnati Mountaineering Club Home Page .

 ARTICLE V

 5.1) Regular meetings of the U.C.
-Mountaineering Club shall be held at a minimum of once per operating quarter.
+Mountaineering Club shall be held at a minimum of twice per operating semester.

 5.2) The Executive Committee may call special meetings of the U.C.
 Mountaineering Club at any time.